A 3-month course designed to guide individuals on how to shape organizational cultures and practices in which people thrive.

 - Gain tools and skills to create organizational cultures of engagement, committed to the development and well-being of employees.

-The course is primarily online (approximately 3-5 hours a week), with a 2-day immersion on Gonzaga’s campus.
+The course is entirely online (approximately 3-5 hours a week).
 Unlike some universities’ online offerings, Gonzaga’s online Certificates courses are highly interactive.
 Though a structured curriculum, you’ll have flexibility to complete coursework independently, while also having the chance to connect with your instructor and peers.
+Students should plan to participate in seven (7) 2-hour classes via Zoom, scheduled on:

 Spring 2021 Course dates: